Refinitiv/Real-Time-SDK/Cpp-C/README.md

 	zlib			1.2.11

 - Please note that curl and openSSL are dynamically loaded at runtime.
 - Above mentioned version of openSSL was used in test.
-Please note that the RTSDK package does not build OpenSSL, and we recommend that all deployed versions of OpenSSL are patched to the latest version available.
+Please note that the RTSDK package does not build OpenSSL, and we recommend that all installed versions of OpenSSL are patched to the latest version available.
+- Check installation guide for details regarding including external dependencies for build

 ### Supported Platforms, OSs, Compilers